lumeland/lume.land/docs/configuration/config-file.md

 This is the public URL of the site.
 It's useful to generate absolute URLs or fix the relative URLs if your site is published under a subdirectory, for example:
 `https://example.com/project-name/`.
-It only accepts an [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), for
+It only accepts a [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), for
 example: